sansuke1005/Python-WinWing32Throttle-Interface/README.md

 ### `set_thr_backlight(level: int)`

-Sets the backlight brightness of the throttle unit.
+Sets the backlight brightness of the Throttle unit.

 **Parameters**